 Note: This categorisation system is a work in progress.
 Please do not hesitate to contact me if you have suggestions or find flaws in the following text.

 Until now hash functions have generally been categorised as either cryptographic or non-cryptographic.
 However, there are several different hash function capabilities that are useful for different purposes.
 I here try to categorise the most useful capability sets.
-A complete description consists of a level, which describes what types of capabilities a hash implements, an output size, and possibly a seed size.
-The output size and seed size describe how hard it is for an attacker to break the capabilities, either through luck or computation.
+A complete description consists of a level, which describes what types of capabilities a hash implements, an output size, and possibly a key size.
+The output size and key size describe how hard it is for an attacker to break the capabilities, either through luck or computation.

 Level 1 (n bits of output)

 A level 1 hash should, given two different inputs, produce a collision with a probability of 1 in 2n.
 This must hold true even if the inputs differ only by minor differences, such as inserted, deleted, altered or moved sections.
 It may be possible, with relatively little effort, to intentionally design input that collides.
-In order to avoid signalling level 2 capabilities, a level 1 hash should not accept a seed, nonce or similar.
+In order to avoid signalling level 2 capabilities, a level 1 hash should not accept a key, seed, nonce or similar.

 Level 4 (n bits of output)